 Building an effective workflow requires identifying process steps and using software to keep shared information in a single place and track progress in real-time.

-Let’s break down the process of creating a workflow and examine the specifics of each step.
+Let’s break down the workflow process and examine the specifics of each step.

 Before anything else, it is crucial to understand the process in detail.
 It will be challenging to create a workflow when there are uncertainties, as this will result in disrupting the process, the need for rework, and generating waste of any kind.